Shopify/shopify-app-js/packages/apps/shopify-api/docs/reference/webhooks/validate.md

 This method validates an incoming request for `Http` handlers.
 If the call is invalid, it will return a `valid` field set to `false`.

-This method can be used to validate all Shopify webhook requests, regardless of if they are app-specific or shop-specific.
+This method can be used to validate app-specific and shop-specific webhooks.

 ## Example